 Angie Ortiz-Kortright, Parent Coordinator

 The parent coordinator at Manhattan East is the primary contact for parents.
-Working closely with the school principal, assistant principal and staff, Ms. Ortiz coordinates parent communication, and provides administrative support to the school administration and faculty.
+Working closely with the school principal, assistant principal, and staff, Ms. Ortiz coordinates parent communication and provides administrative support to the school administration and faculty.
 Call the school's main number, 212-860-6047, to reach her.

 Carmen R. Ocasio, Guidance Counselor

-"At Manhattan East, classes began smoothly and and we work closely
+"At Manhattan East, classes begin smoothly and and we work closely

 with our students as they transition into middle school.
 The sixth